India has carried out 3 air strikes in last 5 years: Rajnath Singh

 Mangaluru, Mar 9: Union Home Minister Rajnath Singh on Saturday said that India has conducted air strikes by crossing the border three times during the last five years of the BJP-led government at Centre.

-He further said that he would tell people only about two and reveal about the third one.
+He further said that he would tell people only about two and not reveal about the third one.

 Also Read | Four targets identified at Balakot were hit as intended